jdunnewolt/hello-world/README.md

 # hello-world
-Just an other repository
+Just an other repository.
-i am trying to learn GidHub
+I am trying to learn GidHub